 Speaking is what you are most afraid of when you stutter.
 The esteemed professor Barry Guitar encourages us to get to know our own stuttering.

-By Martin Aasen Wright (English translation by Liv Goldstein)
+Written by: Martin Aasen Wright (English translation by: Liv Goldstein)

-– I felt that something was wrong with me, something weak and insufficient, because I didn’t even manage to say my own name.
-I was holding back a lot, Barry Guitar explains in an interview with the Norwegian Stuttering and Cluttering Association (NIFS) during the Nordic Seminar about stuttering held in Lillehammer.
+- I felt that something was wrong with me, something weak and insufficient, because I didn’t even manage to say my own name.
+I was holding back a lot, Barry Guitar explains in an interview with the Norwegian Stuttering Association ( NIFS) during the Nordic Seminar about stuttering held in Lillehammer.

 The first weekend in September 60 people who stutter, from eight different countries, participated in the Nordic Seminar.
-The event has a long tradition in the Nordic countries, and was arranged for the first time in 1969 with participants from Sweden, Denmark and Finland, and for the first time in Norway at Leangkollen, Asker, in 1980.
+The event has a long tradition in the Nordic countries, and was arranged for the first time at Leangkollen, Asker, Norway in 1969 with participants from Sweden, Denmark and Finland.

 Oslo logopedlag (Oslo Association of Logopedists) cooperated with NIFS on this year’s seminar, where the keynote speaker was Barry Guitar.
 He is a professor at the Department of Communication Sciences, University of Vermont, and holds a Ph.D. from the University of Wisconsin in 1974.
 He teaches and coaches clinical treatment for stuttering, and has written a number of textbooks which are also used to a great extent by Norwegian speech therapists.
 Professor Guitar is regarded as one of the most important names in the fluency field today.

 The theme for the Nordic Seminar in Lillehammer was: Be proud of your stuttering.
 And Barry Guitar wanted to encourage everybody who stutters: Stay in the feared situation, don’t run away, and become friends with your stuttering.